Social Media Best Practices

 - About OFTW

 In terms of design, try to favor image-heavy posts so that the account is compelling from the macro/grid user POV (although text-dominant posts can still be appealing - see Canva).

 Be strategic when choosing a post topic/type/design, e.g. try to have a variety of topics covered, schedule three posts with a similar color palette.

 - Social media content.
 This content is pre-made for Instagram.
 With some of the folders, the content can also work for Instagram highlight content.
 All of this was made in Canva.

 - Charity photos.
 Pretty straightforward.
 The brand guide will cover best practices when using photos.

-- Upload folder.
+- Chapter Pics / Videos Here!
+These are upload folders.
 It’s very useful for HQ to have photos of chapters’ pledges, tabling, etc. Every 2 months, the social media manager should upload photos into their chapter’s folder (just create one for your school).

 Sources of info/content

 - @againstmalaria @givedirectly @malaria_consortium @evidenceaction @helenkellerintl @the_endfund @ffinetwork @gain.alliance @living.goods @sci_foundation @sightsavers